GraceXu182/gracexu182.github.io/pages/home.md

 <p align="justify">
 <b>Welcome to Xu Lab, where innovation meets precision, and interdisciplinarity drives discovery in the realm of artificial intelligence (AI) and data science.</b>

-Our research tackles complex challenges through foundational studies and diverse applications, spanning geometry-aware deep learning, large language models (LLMs), state-space models, and generative AI (GenAI) to address various scientific problems in healthcare, biology, neuroscience, and climate modeling.
+Our research tackles complex challenges through foundational studies and diverse applications, spanning geometry-aware deep learning, large language models (LLMs), state-space models, and generative AI (GenAI) to address various scientific problems in healthcare, biology, neuroscience, and earth system modeling.

 By combining expertise in <b>algorithm design, applied research, and interdisciplinary collaboration</b>, we are dedicated to pushing the boundaries of intelligent systems in AI, driving advancements that impact both theory and practice.